1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 You may experience:

-• Pain or burning in the upper part of your belly
+• Burned, pain in the high part of your belly.

 • Nausea or vomiting